 Provided that a candidate is suitable for the programme applied for, we will make reasonable adjustments for applicants with a physical or mobility impairment in accordance with the Equality Act 2010.

-Some of our buildings will remain inaccessible for the foreseeable future (our second building at Mermaid Court and the second floor of our Newington building).
+Some of our buildings will remain inaccessible for the foreseeable future (our second building at Mermaid Court).
 We are committed to improving access to all our buildings and are working towards making all areas of our campus fully accessible to all.